micado-scale/docs/user_documentation/rst/deployment.rst

 Check the logs
 ==============

+All logs are now available via the Kubernetes Dashboard on the MiCADO Dashboard.
+You can navigate to them by changing the **namespace** to ``micado-system`` or ``micado-worker`` and then accessing the logs in the **Pods** section
-You can SSH into MiCADO master and check the logs at any point after MiCADO is succesfully deployed.
+You can also SSH into MiCADO master and check the logs at any point after MiCADO is succesfully deployed.
 All logs are kept under ``/var/log/micado`` and are organised by components.
 Scaling decisions, for example, can be inspected under ``/var/log/micado/policykeeper``

 Accessing user-defined service
 ==============================